Warhammer 40,000: Music

 The album Realms of Chaos: Slaves to Darkness by British death metal band Bolt Thrower features lyrics as well as artwork based on the Warhammer and Warhammer 40,000 brands, with the album's title design being identical to that of the eponymous Games Workshop books.

 In the early 1990s Games Workshop set up their own label, Warhammer Records.
 The band D-Rok were signed to this label; their only album, Oblivion, featured songs based on Warhammer 40,000.

-The song Chaos Space Marine by British experimental rock band Black Country, New Road is named after the Chaos Space Marine in Warhammer 40,000.
+The song "Chaos Space Marine" by British experimental rock band Black Country, New Road is named after the Chaos Space Marine in Warhammer 40,000.

 Reception

-In Issue 35 of Challenge, John A. Theisen admitted, "If this were intended as a serious science-fiction game, my criticisms would be enormous.
+In Issue 35 of Challenge (1988), John A. Theisen said "If this were intended as a serious science-fiction game, my criticisms would be enormous.
 However, it is not; it is undeniably action-oriented science-fantasy.
 As a result, by openly acknowledging that it is a fantasy game set in the far future, any comments on internal consistency, suspension of disbelief, and game rationale can be thrown out the nearest window.
 This is basically cosmic hack-and-slash, not an extrapolation of future-history-yet-to-come.
 And if that's the way you like to play, this game is fun, fun, fun."